KAR-NG/Food-Poison-Survey-Analysis-using-Multiple-Correspondence-Analysis/poison.md

 ## 2 INTRODUCTION

-This project will analyse a survey dataset using one of the principal component methods.
-The technique of “Principal component methods” is known as one of the machine learning methods, belonging to the “unsupervised” branch, which can quickly summarise a dataset by revealing the most important variables (columns) or observations (rows) in the dataset.
+This project will analyse a survey dataset using one of the Principal Component methods.
+The technique of “Principal Component methods” is known as one of the machine learning methods, belonging to the “unsupervised” branch.
+Principal Component methods can quickly summarise a multivariate dataset by revealing the most important variables (columns) and observations (rows) in the dataset.

 The data of this survey dataset was collected from students in a primary school who suffered from food poisoning.
 The dataset contains various